What is GHB?

 Typically, treatment continues in the form of inpatient rehab, with a particular focus on the following aspects of addiction recovery:

-To start reclaiming your life from addiction and undergo a comfortable GHB detox, you may contact us here at Level Up West Palm Beach, and we will guide you to recovery.
+To start reclaiming your life from addiction and undergo a comfortable GHB detox, you may contact us here at Level Up Palm Beach County, and we will guide you to recovery.
 Seek medical care immediately if you have taken too much GHB/GBL.
 So, do not use other drugs in the hope of reversing the effects.